 The management of McKesson Corporation is responsible for establishing and maintaining an adequate system of internal control over financial reporting, as such term is defined in Exchange Act Rules 13a-15(f) and 15d-15(f).
 With the participation of the Chief Executive Officer and the Chief Financial Officer, our management conducted an assessment of the effectiveness of our internal control over financial reporting based on the framework and criteria established in Internal Control-Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-The scope of management's assessment of the effectiveness of our internal control over financial reporting included all of our consolidated operations except for the operations of Rexall and its subsidiaries, which we acquired in December 2016.
-This exclusion is in accordance with the SEC's general guidance that an assessment of recently-acquired business may be omitted from our scope in the year of acquisition.
-Rexall represented 3% of the total assets and less than 1% of total revenues of the Company as of and for the year ended March 31, 2017.
-Based on this assessment, our management has concluded that our internal control over financial reporting was effective as of March 31, 2017.
+Based on this assessment, our management has concluded that our internal control over financial reporting was effective as of March 31, 2018.

-Deloitte & Touche LLP, an independent registered public accounting firm, audited the financial statements included in this Annual Report on Form 10-K and has also audited the effectiveness of the Company's internal control over financial reporting as of March 31, 2017.
-This audit report appears on page 55 of this Annual Report on Form 10-K.
+Deloitte & Touche LLP, an independent registered public accounting firm, audited the financial statements included in this Annual Report on Form 10-K and has also audited the effectiveness of the Company's internal control over financial reporting as of March 31, 2018.
+This audit report appears on page 61 of this Annual Report on Form 10-K.

-May 22, 2017
+May 24, 2018